- Borrow & Request

 Ogle brings an analytical and historical approach to the American beer narrative, structuring the story around the histories of prominent brewers and beer enthusiasts.
 The book offers a good general history from the westward expansion of the mid-nineteenth century to the craft brewing craze at the turn of the twentieth.
 Extensive notes, bibliography, and index included.

+These books include information about the name of the brewery, dates of operation, city, owner, and production.
 We've used this for research pertaining to: history of American brewing and the American beer industry.

 The Audacity of Hops by Tom Acitelli